vidhyaV-1234/health_monitor/frontend/FIREBASE_SETUP.md

 ### Development Mode:

-If Firebase is not configured, the app will fall back to mock tokens for development.
-You'll see:
+If Firebase is not configured, the app will show clear error messages to help you complete the setup:
-- "⚠️ Notifications enabled with mock token (Firebase not configured)"

-This allows you to test the notification flow without Firebase setup.
+- "🔥 Firebase Error: Please check your Firebase configuration"
+- "🔑 VAPID Key Error: Please set your VAPID key in the .env file"

+This ensures only valid FCM tokens are used for notifications.

 ## Testing Notifications